theeasyway/whisper-transcribe/README.md

 ## Error Handling

-- The scripts will show notifications for both successful transcriptions and errors
+- The script will show notifications for both successful transcriptions and errors
 - File system errors and API errors are caught and reported
 - Transcription errors won't crash the script - it will continue watching for new files